 A beautiful Melanesian choral song.
 A gorgeous movie exploring the trauma of war in the hearts, minds and total psyche of a soldier.
 So human in it’s delivery, this piece captures the beauty of humanity whilst the images it accompanies capture the evil.
 Emotionally this piece always leaves me in tears - something about a human choir resonates deep in my soul, something I hope to capture when writing for a choir.

-Four - There Will Be Blood by Jonny Greenwood
+4 - There Will Be Blood [Jonny Greenwood]

-Three - The Legend of Hell House by Delia Derbyshire & Brian Hodgson
+3 - The Legend of Hell House [Delia Derbyshire]

 A long time before sequencers Delia Derbyshire was a pioneer of alien sounds and strange recording techniques.
 A superbly ominous and innovative soundtrack, even more astounding given the technological restraints of the era.
-Imagine what it would've sounded like had they done it today.
-Delia Derbyshire went to unheard lengths to achieve her creative vision despite great technological hurdles.
+Delia went to unheard lengths to achieve her creative vision despite great technological hurdles.
 Every time I have studio trouble I picture Delia cutting up 50 meters of tape and realise I’m fussing over a small issue compared to the obstacles she faced.

 Chilling, lonely soundtrack.
 Sounds fluid and wet - and eerily contemplative.
 A strange dull eyed piece, hinting at the supernatural and the shadow in the dark.
 Amazing processing, takes a mean turn at 1:20 before returning to a beautifully sad motif.
-All the more moving alongside the film too.
-This soundtrack dances between the utterly chilling and then joyful nostalgic themes.
+This soundtrack dances between the utterly chilling and joyful nostalgic themes.
 This film scared me no end when I was younger so it’s soundtrack will always haunt me for that reason.
 However, analysing it when I’m older - it is still a lesson in writing to create moods but also writing to reflect moods too.
-Something I always consider when composing.

 Big bold sounds, filled with space.
 Round and full and an exciting accompaniment to an exciting film.
 Since listening to this I’ve been exploring creating space and deeper higher quality sounds within a more stripped back composition.
 Less is more, but only when the less is very high quality.
 Brilliant score that captures the fear of floating into space through a sweeping infinite sounding soundtrack.
 2:03 seconds in… what a rush!